March 17, 2008

 I say "people like me" because, as you would know in a moment if you met me, I'm the whitest kind of fellow around.
 Pure WASP with a long American lineage.
 If I wanted to stumble onto institutionalized white racism in American churches, it wouldn't be too hard for me to find it and gain admittance.

 This is not to say that white racism does not exist in America.
 It does.
 There are, as we know, a lot of white folks around that do not take kindly to people of other races and differing lineage.
 But that doesn't mean you find it in the churches.
 Indeed, it is harder and harder to find anywhere with every passing year.
-Whatever you may feel about racism in America in 2008, it is clear that the trend is not up.
+Whatever you may feel about racism in America, it is clear that the trend is not up.

 What has also become clear to me -- what has been a revelation to me -- in the last week is that you do find racism embedded in some Christian Fundamentalist churches; churches whose congregation is almost strictly African-American.
 Indeed, scanning the tapes of the Reverend Wright Church that Barack Obama has attended it was difficult for me to find one white member of the congregation.
 I have, it is true, seen a tape where a white female pastor of another church was brought in to gush over the church, but that seemed to me to be a special occasion; something performed for the cameras.